Dental day surgery under general anaesthetic

 If you would like more information about our consent process, please speak to a member of staff caring for you.

-When it is time for your surgery, a member of staff takes you to the operating theatre.
-The adult you bring with you can come in with you.
+When it is time for your dental surgery, a member of staff takes you to the operating theatre.
+The adult that you bring with you can come in as well.

 If you wear glasses, you can wear them into the operating room.
 However, a nurse looks after them during your surgery.
 The nurse returns your glasses when you are in the recovery room.